ivopetkov/object-storage/docs/markdown/ivopetkov.objectstorage.objectlockedexception.class.md

 implements [Throwable](http://php.net/manual/en/class.throwable.php)

-Exception that will be thrown when trying to modify and object that is used by other process.
+Exception that will be thrown when trying to modify an object that is used by other process.

 ## Properties